Fear Factory: Hiatus and lawsuits (2016–2019)

-Split with Burton C. Bell, Aggression Continuum and new vocalist (2020–present)
+Split with Burton C. Bell and Aggression Continuum (2020–2022)

 On September 2, 2020, Dino Cazares announced he would be releasing new Fear Factory music in 2021.
 Less than a month later, Burton C. Bell announced he quit Fear Factory citing "consistent series of dishonest representations and unfounded accusations from past and present band members", leaving no original members left in the band besides Cazares.
 However, Bell's contributions to their upcoming album remained, as he recorded his vocals in 2017.
-He claimed his relationship with Cazares began to fray when they got into a physical altercation during the recording of Genexus, "because [Cazares] said something he shouldn’t have".
+He claimed his relationship with Cazares began to fray when they got into a physical altercation during the recording of Genexus, "because [Cazares] said something he shouldn't have".

 In an interview with Robb Flynn on September 28, 2020, which took place within hours after Bell announced his departure from Fear Factory, Cazares claimed that he was not aware of the split until he "found out [about it] via social media."
 He also claimed that one of the reasons behind Bell's departure was not only due to the lawsuit that prevented the release of the band's new album, but because the latter's portion of the Fear Factory "trademark ownership became available", which left Cazares as the sole owner of the band name.
 Cazares reiterated that Bell's vocals would appear on the new album, which was being mixed by Andy Sneap for a March 2021 release, and hoped the pair would continue to work together in order to support it.

 On April 1, 2021, Fear Factory announced that their first new song in over five years would be released on April 16.
 A short riff teaser of the song from Cazares was released soon after.
 The new single "Disruptor" was released on April 16, followed by the announcement of the tenth studio album Aggression Continuum, which was released on June 18.